 The annual cost to the local taxpayer for a school levy dollar varies greatly across the state.
 School districts with high levels of property wealth have a distinct advantage in passing school levies because the larger property tax base, usually including significant commercial and industrial property, lowers the tax burden for the local homeowner and business owner.

-When the cost is high, low-property wealth communities are unable to support higher value school levies, which results in less funding and loss of educational opportunities for the children in these districts.
+When the cost is high, low-property wealth communities are unable to support higher value school levies, which results in less funding and a loss of educational opportunities for the children in these districts.
 The quality of a child's education should not be dependent on where they live!